-In Draft view, you can either view the rule that would permit traffic or add a rule to allow a specific flow.
+Draft View allows you to view either the rule that would permit traffic or to add a rule to allow a specific flow.
 In this view, you can immediately see the impact of the latest changes to the active or draft policy.
+Modify the view further using the options available in the adjacent Filters drop-down menu.